El Salvador's bitcoin bond faces more doubts as volatility spikes

 By Nelson Renteria

-Despite the doubts, the government insists the bond will launch sometime between March 15 and March 20, after President Nayib Bukele blazed trail last year by making the cryptocurrency the nation's legal tender.
+Even so, the government insists the bond will launch sometime between March 15 and March 20, after President Nayib Bukele blazed a trail last year by making the cryptocurrency the nation's legal tender alongside the U.S. dollar,which El Salvador adopted over two decades ago.

 Bitcoin BTC=BTSP, BTC= hit a record high above $67,500 in early November, but lost almost half its value by Jan.
 22. It traded at $44,200 on Tuesday, according to Refinitiv Eikon data.